Mitsubishi Motors North America: 2000s: Decline and expansion

 In 2002 MMNA expanded to Canada and Puerto Rico.
 Troubles began to emerge in 2003.
 One of the roots of their rapid growth was a "0–0–0" finance offer—zero percent down, zero percent interest, and nothing per month (repayments deferred for 12 months)—aimed at increasing MMNA's annual sales to 500,000 vehicles.
 However, numerous credit-risky buyers ended up defaulting at the end of the year's "grace period", leaving Mitsubishi with used vehicles for which they'd received no money and which were now worth less than they cost to manufacture.
 The company's U.S. credit operation was forced to make a $454 million provision against its 2003 accounts as a result of these losses.

 In the wake of this, as well as a Japanese recall cover-up scandal, sales plummeted from 2003 to 2005,.
 New introductions had mixed success, with the Outlander and Eclipse models showing sales growth in 2006, but the Endeavor SUV failing to meet expectations.
+In 2005, MMNA partnered with Chrysler to introduce the first "imported" pickup truck, the Mitsubishi Raider, based largely on the Dodge Dakota.
+It was built at Chrysler's Warren, Michigan plant, then shipped to the Normal plant for Mitsubishi upfitting and badging.
 A new Lancer compact car debuted in 2007, and in an effort to exploit unused capacity at its Normal, Illinois, plant more Galant sedans were produced for the export market.
-In 2008 Puerto Rico operations were moved to their Central and South America region division.
+In 2008, Puerto Rico operations were moved to Mitsubishi's Central and South America region division.